 Congratulations for taking on the challenge of becoming an Eagle Scout, a distinction that will stay with you for a lifetime.
 Below is information on the Life rank to Eagle Scout Process.

-Eagle candidates must use the current 2021 Eagle Scout Rank Workbook and the 2020 Eagle Scout Rank Application.
+Eagle candidates must use the current – 2023 Eagle Scout Rank Workbook and the 2022 Eagle Scout Rank Application (June 2022).
 The workbook is dated on the bottom left of the first page.
-The application date is on the bottom right of the second page. **The Scout’s Eagle Board of Review date will be the rank earned date; HOWEVER, the Eagle rank is NOT official until National has approved it.
-Eagle rank items will not be able to be purchased until the certificate arrives from National, normally about 2 weeks after the Board of Review (but not guaranteed).
+The application date is on the bottom right of the second page.
+Both are fillable PDF documents. **The Scout’s Eagle Board of Review date will be the rank earned date; HOWEVER, the Eagle rank is NOT official until National has approved it.
+Eagle rank items can’t be purchased until the certificate arrives from National, normally about 2 weeks after the Board of Review (but not guaranteed).
 We suggest not scheduling the Court of Honor until receipt of the certificate.**

 Eagle Extensions are no longer being given just because of COVID.
 Information concerning requirements for extension click here.
 If you believe you qualify for an extension and wish to request one simply fill out the Eagle Extension Request and send the request to Brenda Bidwell, Registrar.
 COVID-19 FAQ from National as of 6/2/2021